ClaudiaLapalme/concoordinates/README.md

-# concoordinates
+# pikaroute
-conc∞rdinates: a SOEN 390 project to find your way around the Concordia campus
+Lost on campus?
+Pikaroute will help you pick a route (SOEN 390 Project)